grasdira/grasdira/README.md

 - 👋 Hi, I’m @gras-chen
+- 💻 I'm a frontend engineer
-- 👀 I’m interested in yoga and photography.
+- 👀 I’m interested in yoga and photography
 - 🌱 I’m currently learning React, also doing some side project
 - 📫 How to reach me : luyichen19970501@gmail.com